UpStage

-UpStage is an open source server-side application that has been purpose built for Cyberformance: multiple artists collaborate in real time via the UpStage platform to create and present live theatrical performances, for audiences who can be online (from anywhere in the world) or in a shared space, and who can interact with the performance via a text chat tool.
+UpStage is an open-source server-side application specifically designed for Cyberformance: multiple artists collaborate in real time via the UpStage platform to create and present live theatrical performances, for audiences who can be online or in a shared space and who can interact with the performance via a text chat tool.
 It can also be understood as a form of digital puppetry.
-It is the first open source platform designed specifically for avatar performances.
+UpStage is the first open-source platform designed specifically for avatar performances.